Broadcast graphics that don't cost more than the production truck — for whichever sport is on tonight.

 Note: the bottom-line ticker is shared across visitors, so the demo locks ticker edits — you'll see scores cycling but no team imports or changes.
 On a paid instance the ticker is fully editable.

-A typical Friday night, replaced
+A typical game night, replaced

 A traditional broadcast graphics rig for a single game costs five figures.
 Our entire weekly license is $3,000 — and your operator is whoever already runs your stream.